divio/divio-cloud-docs/introduction/django-07-media.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the same way that you did for the database earlier, in the project's :ref:`Services <services>` view, add an *Object
 storage* instance.
 This will provide S3 storage for the project.
-Once deployed, or if you manually select *Provision*
+Deploy the environment, or manually select *Provision*
-from the services options menu, the service will be provisioned for the project and the environment variable will be
+from the services options menu.
+The service will be provisioned for the project and the environment variable will be
 applied.

 Locally